jbossdemocentral/fuse-financial-cicd/README.md

 ```

-Do the same to the bitcoin gateway under it's project folder
+Do the same to the bitcoin gateway under its project folder

 ```